-Question: Does an empty fuel tank condensate when left empty and accumulate water?
+Question: Does an empty marine fuel tank condensate when left empty and accumulate water?

-For may years I have always 100% drained my boats fuel tank each winter and re-filled it in the spring with fresh fuel.
-I would simply burn the old fuel, or what was left in the tank in our homes oil fired boiler.
-This always gave me an opportunity to see the inside of the tank and check the bottom for debris.
-I never once accumulated any water in the empty tank over the winter.
+For many years, likely exceeding 30, I have always drained our boats fuel tank each winter and re-filled it in the spring with fresh fuel.
+I would simply burn the old fuel, or what was left, in our homes oil fired boiler.
+The fuel never went to waste and it never got a chance to absorb moisture by sitting in the tank over the winter.
+Storing the boat empty also gives me an opportunity to see the inside of the tank, check the bottom for debris and look for any signs of pitting or corrosion.
+I can also effectively clean it as needed.
+In all those years I've not once accumulated any water in the empty fuel tank over the winter.

 So what prompted this experiment?
 This statement:

-Seeing as I already knew this to be untrue I figured I would spot check it and see if there was even a shred of truth.
+Seeing as I already knew this to be untrue, as related to the marine fuel tanks on the boats I have physically owned, I figured I would spot check it and see if there was even a shred of truth to the tank accumulating water in an empty tank theory so factually stated in the quote above..

-FACT: Even the fuel in a full tank can reach "saturation" point where it can absorb water into the fuel.
-With no fuel, this can't happen.
+FACT: Even the fuel in a full tank can reach a "saturation" point where it can absorb water into the fuel.
+With no fuel, this can't happen because there is no fuel in the tank to absorb any water..

 Not being an expert in this field, I did as I usually do, I created a "real world" experiment to see what happens.
 What I used for the experiment.